Team Lakay Wushu: Ultimate Fighting Championship

 In 2013, Dave Galera became Team Lakay’s first athlete to compete in the UFC.
 Galera lost to Royston Wee at UFC Fight Night 34: Saffiedine vs. Lim and later he was released by the UFC.
 Mark Eddiva made his debut in The Ultimate Fighter China Finale: Kim vs. Hathaway against Jumabieke Tuerxun, he won via unanimous decision.
 Following year, Mark Eddiva will face Kevin Souza at The Ultimate Fighter Brazil 3 Finale: Miocic vs. Maldonado on May 31, 2014.
 Mark Eddiva lost via TKO punches in the second round.

 At UFC Fight Night 43: Te Huna vs. Marquardt on June 28, 2014, Roldan Sangcha-an made his debut in Australia against Richie Vaculik, he lost via unanimous decision.

 At UFC Fight Night 66: Edgar vs. Faber on May 16, 2015, Eddiva and Sangcha-an are now part in the preliminary card.
 Both Sangcha-an and Eddiva suffering devastating loss on the preliminary evening.

 Rich Franklin's ONE Warrior Series

 Lito Adiwang faced Jose Huerta in ONE Warrior Series 3 on October 11, 2018.
 Lito Adiwang won via KO in the first round.

 Lito Adiwang faced Alberto Correia in ONE Warrior Series 4 on February 28, 2019.
 Lito Adiwang won via TKO in the first round.

 Lito Adiwang faced Anthony Do in ONE Warrior Series 7 on August 6, 2019.
 Lito Adiwang won via unanimous decision and bagged a contract with ONE Championship.

+Departure of fighters and establishment of Lions Nation MMA

+In March 2023, former ONE Champions Eduard Folayang, Kevin Belingon, Joshua Pacio and Honorio Banario left Team Lakay.
+On June 24, it was announced that they had formed their own team, Lions Nation MMA.